 The following Monday, April 16, 1984, a farmer found Mrs. Link’s body on a hilly wooded section of his land just north of Eldon.
 She, too, had died from blunt force trauma to the head.

 Authorities then launched an intensive search for Hook’s fiancée, 19-year-old Tina Marie Lade of Ottumwa, to whom he’d recently become engaged.
 Hook had given her an engagement ring the previous week for her 19th birthday.
 Lade, however, also had gone missing.

-Then on Wednesday, April 18, trained police dogs discovered Miss Lade’s body in a ravine about a half-mile from where Mrs. Link’s body was found.
+On Wednesday, April 18, 1984, trained police dogs discovered Miss Lade’s body in a ravine about a half-mile from where Mrs. Link’s body had been found.
 Lade had died from blows to the head as well.